elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_27.md

 # Case 27: The Distance Indicator

 ## Introduction

-To make a device that is able to display the distance from the sonar:bit to the object.
+This is a distance detection device.
+In order to prevent the spread of the epidemic, people should maintain a certain social distance in public.
+This device can display the distance between the carrier and the person in front of it on the screen.

 ![](./images/case_27_01.png)